 Normal-BTS, Micro-BTS, Wide Area and Medium Range multicarrier BTS Minimum Requirement

-The error performance given in tables 7.4-4 and 7.4-5 shall be measured on RF channels B, M, and T and shall be met for all logical channel types supported by the BSS and for all the multipath propagation profiles (excluding TI5) given in tables 7.4-4 and 7.4-5.
-An exception applies for EC-channels where the error performance in table 7.4-4a need only be measured on RF channel M, and shall be met for all logical channel types and subchannels supported by the BSS and for the multipath propagation profiles given in table 7.4-4a with the exception that only TU1.2 (no SFH) applies when Overlaid CDMA is used.
+The error performance given in tables 7.4-4 and 7.4-5 shall be met for all logical channel types supported by the BSS except for EC-channels and for all the multipath propagation profiles (excluding TI5) given in tables 7.4-4 and 7.4-5.
+The error performance in table 7.4-4a shall be met for all logical EC-channel types supported by the BSS and for the multipath propagation profiles given in table 7.4-4a with the exception that only TU1.2 (no SFH) applies when Overlaid CDMA is used.

 For tests without SFH, the BTS shall detect valid GMSK modulated GSM signals with an RXQUAL of 6 or less for the duration of the test on the adjacent time slots.